 The NTEC MSc is accredited by:

+Information for students who wish to be accredited by the IET: For a student to graduate with an IET accredited qualification, they will need to pass the major final project (dissertation) at the first attempt.
 Where a course unit comprises of coursework and exam elements, successful completion of the course unit should require a minimum mark of 40% in each element if the element contributes more than 30% to the course unit mark.
-For a student to graduate with an IET accredited qualification they will need to pass the major final project at the first attempt.

 Information for students who wish to be accredited by the IOM3: Upon graduating with an accredited integrated MEng in engineering/technology, or an accredited Bachelor’s (with Honours) in engineering/technology plus further learning of an accredited Master’s, students will have fulfilled the educational requirements for professional registration as a Chartered Engineer (CEng).